pandysong/openwrt/pulse-auido.md

 ###  load module needed by pacmd

-by adding following lines in /etc/pulse/system.pa
+By adding following lines in /etc/pulse/system.pa

 ```bash
 # load module that pacmd uses
 load-module module-cli-protocol-unix
 ```

-remember to restart the server after chaning the setting.
+Remember to restart the server after changing the setting.

 # Reference